 I first tried Everesting in early June, 2015.
 I failed on my first attempt, largely due to poor logistics, rather than weak legs!
-Two weeks later, with lessons learned, I succeeded and I’ve since Everested six more times.
+Two weeks later, with lessons learned, I succeeded and I’ve since Everested seven more times.
 One of these remains Europe’s highest Everesting to date (the Cime de la Bonette) and two more have been on gravel (Mynydd Graean and Strata Florida).

 But the strangest one was the most recent: a virtual Everesting on Zwift (from here on referred to as a vEveresting).
 Yes, that’s a recognised thing! vEveresting’s are overseen by the same lovely folks at Hells 500 who oversee a normal Everesting outside (from here on referred to as IRL – in real life).